sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

 As with :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.convergents` the results are :py:class:`types.MappingProxyType` objects, and are keyed by convergent order.

-The different behaviour of even- and odd-order convergents can be illustrated by looking at them for a ``ContinuedFraction`` approximation of :math:`\sqrt{2}` with :math:`100` 2s in the tail:
+The different behaviour of even- and odd-order convergents can be illustrated by looking at them for a ``ContinuedFraction`` approximation of :math:`\sqrt{2}` with one hundred 2s in the tail:

 .. code:: python

    # Increase the current context precision to 100 digits
    >>> decimal.getcontext().prec = 100
    #
-   # Construct an approximation for the square root of 2, with 100 2s in the tail
+   # Construct an approximation for the square root of 2, with one hundred 2s in the tail
    >>> cf = ContinuedFraction.from_elements(1, *([2] * 100))
    >>> cf
    >>> ContinuedFraction(228725309250740208744750893347264645481, 161733217200188571081311986634082331709)